Everduin94/flotes-blog/src/pages/posts/better-commits.md

 ## Conclusion

+At my job as a software engineer, I've always followed branch and git commit guidelines.
+However, I've ignored maintaining a good commit history in my personal close-sourced projects.

+As those projects have grown.
+I've realized that the small increased effort upfront, to write a good commit message, is worth the improved developer experience. -- And so I created `better-commits`.
+To be able to quickly and easily follow good practices across all of my projects.

-Thanks for reading!
-If you enjoy using my CLI, [star it on github](https://github.com/Everduin94/better-commits), so I feel like the special little snowflake my mother tells me I am.
+If you enjoy using the better-commits CLI, [⭐️ star it on github](https://github.com/Everduin94/better-commits), so I feel like the special little snowflake my mother tells me I am.